aimat-lab/gcnn_keras/README.md

 > [!IMPORTANT]
 > The versions of kgcnn<=3.1.0 were focused on ragged tensors of tensorflow.
-> The current main branch is developped for Keras 3.0 .
-Please use last release of 3.1.0 for previous version of kgcnn.
+> The current main branch is developed for Keras 3.0 and kgcnn version 4.0.
+> Please use last release of 3.1.0 for previous version of kgcnn.

 [General](#general) | [Requirements](#requirements) | [Installation](#installation) | [Documentation](#documentation) | [Implementation details](#implementation-details)
  | [Literature](#literature) | [Data](#data)  | [Datasets](#datasets) | [Training](#training) | [Issues](#issues) | [Citing](#citing) | [References](#references)